Reduction along strong Dirac maps: Dirac reduction

 Moreover, fixing a point $x\in\O$ gives a local diffeomorphism

 between the Dirac reduction of $M$ at $x\in X$ and the space $Q_\O$, which fits into the diagram

 Chasing this diagram, we get

-where the first equality follows from \cite[Lemma 1.16]{bal:21}, the second from \eqref{gaugecom}, and the third from the fact that the restriction of $\Phi^*\omega$ to $\Phi^{-1}(x)$ vanishes.
-In other words, $\varphi$ is a local Dirac diffeomorphism between the reduced structure
+where the first equality follows from \cite[Lemma 1.16]{bal:21} and the third from the fact that the restriction of $\Phi^*\omega$ to $\Phi^{-1}(x)$ vanishes.
+In other words, $\varphi$ is a local Dirac diffeomorphism between $Q_\O$ and the reduction $Q_x$ of Example \ref{pointred} which intertwines the Dirac structures